 In the second row:

-Chair of the Division of Social Sciences, Associate Professor of Politics, Bruce Magnusson.
+Chair of the Division of Social Sciences and Education, associate professor of history, Brian Dott.

 Treasurer and Chief Financial Officer, Peter Harvey.

 Dean of students and member of the sociology department, Chuck Cleveland.